graphile/graphile.github.io/src/pages/postgraphile/pricing.md

 The Pro plugin contains features that are particularly useful to businesses wishing to scale their solution out using database read-replicas or protect the generated GraphQL API from expensive queries which may be issued by untrusted third parties.
 (Typically if the intended clients to your GraphQL API are first-party only then you would use a GraphQL query whitelist (e.g. persisted queries) for this purpose; although the Pro features can still be helpful to dissuade your developers from building expensive queries!)

-### Commercial plugins fund development on PostGraphile
+### Commercial plugins help fund development on PostGraphile

 Maintaining an OSS project is very (very!) time-intensive.
 Giving this maintenance work a solid commercial backing benefits hobbyist and commercial